FlyMandi/PWSH-Collection/README.md

 winfetchconfig list
 ```

-To make changes to the current configuration, type:
+To make changes to the current theme, type:
 ```shell
 winfetchconfig edit
 ```

-To make changes to a specific configuration, type:
+To make changes to a specific theme, type:
 ```shell
 winfetchconfig edit ThemeName
 ```